mbevand/ledthemfight/README.md

 ```

 Again, as soon as you save the file, you see the rainbow.
 Notice how the code
-uses `index` (index of the pixel in the string) combined with `num_pixels`
-which is a global variable reflecting the total number of pixels.
-So `(index %
+uses `num_pixels` which is a global variable reflecting the total number of
+pixels, combined with `index` (index of the pixel in the string, from `0` to
-num_pixels) / num_pixels` returns a floating point value from 0.0 (at the
+`num_pixels-1`).
+Therefore `(index % num_pixels) / num_pixels` returns a
+floating point value from 0.0 (at the beginning of the string) to almost 1.0
-beginning of the string) to 1.0 (at the end).
-This floating point value is used
+(at the end).
+This floating point value is used as the hue parameter of the
-as the hue parameter of the `hsv()` function which returns HSV colors.
-So the
+`hsv()` function which returns an HSV color.
+So the hue of each pixel varies
-hue of each pixel varies from the beginning to the end of the LED string.
+smoothly from the beginning to the end of the LED string.

 10. Simple moving animation are easy by combining the `index` and `frame` number: